sktime/enhancement-proposals/steps/27_BasePkg/step.md

     exclude = ["scaler", "target_normalizer"] # dont save scalers and target_normalizers
     )
     ```
-    Here we have passed `"scaler"` and  `"target_normalizer"` to `exclude`, but as we have no `scalers` to save (see `datamodule_cfg`), only the model checkpoints would be saved and logged in `artifacts.json`.
+    Here we have passed `"scaler"` and  `"target_normalizer"` to `exclude`, but as we have no `scalers` to save (see `datamodule_cfg`), only the model checkpoints would be saved and logged in `artifacts.yaml`.
     The output would look like this:
     ```terminaloutput
     INFO: The model checkpoints are saved in checkpoints/model_ckpt/
-    INFO: All the artifacts saved are logged in checkpoints/artifacts.json
+    INFO: All the artifacts saved are logged in checkpoints/artifacts.yaml
     # no warning as user wanted scalers excluded
     ```
-    And `artifacts.json` would look like this:
+    And `artifacts.yaml` would look like this:
-    ```json
-    {
-    "artifacts": {
+    ```yaml
+    artifact:
-        "best_model" : "checkpoints/model_ckpt/best_model.ckpt",
+        best_mode : "checkpoints/model_ckpt/best_model.ckpt",
-        "model_cfg" : "checkpoints/configs/model_cfg.pkl",
+        model_cf : "checkpoints/configs/model_cfg.pkl",
-        "datamodule_cfg" : "checkpoints/configs/datamodule_cfg.pkl",
+        datamodule_cf : "checkpoints/configs/datamodule_cfg.pkl",
-        "trainer_cfg" : "checkpoints/configs/trainer_cfg.pkl",
+        trainer_cf : "checkpoints/configs/trainer_cfg.pkl",
-        "datamodule_metadata" : "checkpoints/metadata/datamodule_metadata.pkl"
+        datamodule_metadat : "checkpoints/metadata/datamodule_metadata.pkl
-      }
-    }

     ```
 3. Scalers were passed to data module, and scalers were passed to `exclude`:
    - using `fit`